MckennaBrew/2270-Final-Project/README.md

-# 2270-Final-Project
+# 2270-Final-Project: Animal Shelter
-This is a porject we created that uses heaps to make an animal shelter database that stores and sorts information based on the time animal spends at the shelter
+This is a project we created that uses heaps to make an animal shelter database that stores and sorts information based on the time animal spends at the shelter